dieselnutjob/dts2tsv/README.md

 Multidtc is simply a wrapper for dtc which you need to install yourself. dtc will only decompile one dtb file at a time.
 Multidtc will decompile multiple files in one go.
-Yes YOU can probably do it with shell script.
-I prefer pascal.

 Assuming that you have some arm linux kernel already compiled (using something like